RafaelVVolkmer/codeaudit/README.md

 | *Object-Oriented Software Construction*                                                | Bertrand Meyer, 2nd ed., 1997          |
 | *Measuring Software Quality*                                                           | Capers Jones, 1996                     |
 | *Software Metrics: Establishing a Company-Wide Program*                                | Alain Abran, Jeff W. Suryn et al., 2010 |

-These references guide:

-- The choice of complexity metrics (McCabe, Halstead).
-- Aggregated maintainability indicators and risk mapping.
-- Design and refactoring strategies for highly coupled or complex modules.
-- The philosophy of keeping metrics actionable and developer-friendly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>